OSU-MARS/iLand/README.md

   processor core availability).
 Overlapped IO threads are sometimes also used to reduce file read and write times.
 * Fixed light reduction is not performed around model edges.
 This edge correction was inaccurate for open edges, such as bodies of water, as well as for typical closed canopy forest.
 Larger trees would both stamp and and read beyond the correction width.
-* Static state os removed so multiple iLand models can be instantiated in the same app domain.
+* Static state is removed so multiple iLand models can be instantiated in the same app domain.
 As a corollary, species names are no longer replaced with their species set indices within expressions as [management filtering](https://iland-model.org/Expression#Constants) relied on static lookups from deep within the parse stack.
 * Single precision is standard rather than retaining the mixed and variable use of single and double precision of the C++ build.
 This essentially